-Some marine casualties and incidents have one or more occurrences with persons and one or more occurrences with ships so, the total count of occurrences in Figure 2.6-1 is 23,854, greater than the 23,814, total count of occurrences in Figure 2.1-1.
+Some marine casualties and incidents have one or more occurrences with persons and one or more occurrences with ships so, the total count of occurrences in Figure 2.6-1 is 26,645, greater than the 26,595, total count of occurrences in Figure 2.1-1 Evolution of number of marine casualties and incidents, organized by severity.

-Accidents with persons not related to ship operations have not been considered in the analysis, as well as accidents with ships non - accidental events.
+Accidents with persons not related to ship operations have not been considered in the analysis, as well as accidents with ships with non - accidental events.